MostTornBrain/fvtt-export-markdown/README.md

 * Markdown Exporter
 * More Handlebars Helpers

-## 2. Apply this github packages changes to Foundry
+## 2. Apply this github package's changes to Foundry
 After you have installed the above 3 packages, locate the Markdown Exporter installation in your Foundry directory.
 It should be in a directory named `Data/modules/export-markdown`.
 Within that directory you should see a `scripts/` folder.
 Within that folder you should see the following files:
 ```
 config.js		lib			render-template.js